Swadesh Deepak

 Swadesh Deepak (born 1943) is an Indian playwright, novelist and short-story writer.
 Deepak has been active on the Hindi literary scene since the mid-1960s and is best known for Court Martial, a 1991 play.
 Deepak's most recent book is Maine Mandu Nahin Dekha, a volume of memoirs.

-Deepak holds master's degrees in both Hindi and English.
-For twenty-six years, he taught English literature at Ambala's Gandhi Memorial College.

 Awards and honours

 Deepak won the Sangeet Natak Akademi Award in 2004.